eficode-academy/jcasc-katas/installing-plugins/README.md

 # Plugins

-Jenkins itself provide a basic functionality that let's you automate a number of things but in most cases a handful of additionally installed plugins is required in order to run a meaningful build.
+Jenkins itself provides a basic functionality that lets you automate a number of things but in most cases a handful of additionally installed plugins is required in order to run a meaningful build.

-Traditionally plugins can be installed manually, through UI, during Jenkins setup process or any time later.
+Traditionally plugins can be installed manually, through the UI, during Jenkins setup process or any time later.
 But since we're using docker we can automate the process using the script provided within the official image.

-Check [preinstalling plugins](https://github.com/jenkinsci/docker#preinstalling-plugins) for detailed descirption.
+Check [preinstalling plugins](https://github.com/jenkinsci/docker#preinstalling-plugins) for detailed description.
 Section "Script usage" is directly mentioning the method used.

 In order to automate plugin installation we need to have a file containing all plugins that needs to be installed: